LHolten/rust-query/README.md

 ## Examples
-For more example queries you can look at [the chinook test](/tests/chinook.rs).
+For more examples you can look at [the examples directory](/examples).